CSATS Faculty and Staff

 BS – Environmental Science, Albright College

-Tiffany is a former high school science teacher at Middletown Area High School outside of Harrisburg, PA.
-In her seven years of teaching, she taught Biology, Advanced Biology, AP Biology, Forensics, and Earth Systems Science.
+Tiffany is a high school science teacher and part-time STEM Educational Outreach Specialist for CSATS.
+In her eight years of teaching, she has taught multiple levels of Biology, 9th grade General Science, and Forensics.
 She has led building-level professional development sessions and presented at various educational conferences on incorporating research projects in the classroom and using learning management systems.
 Tiffany’s main interest lies in helping teachers break down the walls of the traditional classroom by engaging students in the practices of scientists and engineers through authentic research.
 Her role at CSATS is to work with research faculty at Penn State Harrisburg, Hershey, and University Park to bring current research to the classroom by developing content-specific professional development for teachers.
 She also engages in building relationships with school districts in the greater Harrisburg area to better support science education.

 Annmarie Ward, PhD